Kazakhstan president confirms takeover of Almaty airport | DW | 05.01.2022

 National guard and army units have joined the police to secure the city, Taimerdenov said.

-More than 200 people have been arrested and at least 95 police personnel have been injured in clashes, Kazakhstan's Interior Ministry said early on Wednesday.
+More than 200 people have been arrested, Kazakhstan's Interior Ministry said early on Wednesday.

 jsi,lo,es/msh (AP, dpa, Reuters, AFP)